CalcProgrammer1/OpenRGB/Documentation/SMBusAccess.md

   * Some Gigabyte/Aorus motherboards have an ACPI conflict with the SMBus controller.
 You can bypass this conflict by adding the `acpi_enforce_resources=lax` kernel parameter to your kernel command line.
 See the [Kernel Parameters](Documentation/KernelParameters.md) page for more information.

+  * The [spd5118 kernel driver](https://docs.kernel.org/hwmon/spd5118.html) can claim certain I2C addresses for Kingston Fury DDR5 memory and thus prevent other kernel modules from accessing them.
+This is the case if the `i2cdetect` command prints the character string `UU` on the I2C bus responsible for the DRAM.
+A solution to this problem is to unload the `spd5118` kernel driver using `rmmod spd5118`.

 ## MacOS

   * For Intel devices using a controller in the i801 family you have to download and install the [macUSPCIO driver](https://github.com/ShadyNawara/macUSPCIO/releases)